 despite of "unequal qualifications and efforts".
 It is Communism in

-because all resources are to be divided equally, depriving the
+essence because all resources are to be divided equally, depriving the

 citizenry of any incentive to excel, dragging down the US competitiveness